Punk rock subgenres: Hardcore punk

 Hardcore punk (or hardcore) music is generally faster and more aggressive than earlier punk rock.
 Hardcore, which originated in the late 1970s, was heavily involved with the rise of the independent record labels in the 1980s, and with the DIY ethics in underground music scenes.
 It has influenced a number of music genres which have experienced mainstream success, such as alternative rock, grunge, alternative metal, metalcore, thrash metal, and post-hardcore.

 Horror punk

 Horror punk mixes Gothic and punk rock sounds with morbid or violent imagery and lyrics, which are often influenced by horror films or science fiction B-movies.
 The genre is similar to, and sometimes overlaps with, deathrock, although horror punk music is typically more aggressive and melodic than deathrock.
 Some horror punk bands dress up in black clothes, skeleton costumes, and skull face paint.

 Nazi punk

-Nazi punk (also known as hatecore) is punk rock that promotes neo-Nazism.
-The term Nazi punk can also refer to a neo-Nazi who is part of the punk subculture.
+Nazi punk (also known as hatecore) is punk rock styled music that promotes neo-Nazism.
 Rock Against Communism is a related genre.
-Skrewdriver and Skullhead are notable examples.

 It is agreed upon that Nazi punk is rejected by the community for its anti-thetical messaging.[1][2]
-Therefore, it is generally agreed upon that Nazi punk may not be a punk subgenre, but rather just a social phenomenon.
+Therefore, it is generally agreed upon that Nazi punk is not a punk subgenre.